 6. Brazil Shares a Border with Almost Every Other South American Country

-Another extraordinary fact about Brazil is that it boasts an impressive geographical feature: it shares a border with nearly every South American nation.
+Another extraordinary fact about Brazil is it shares a border with nearly every country in South America, except for Ecuador and Chile.

-It is bordered by ten countries, except for Ecuador and Chile.
 Brazil shares borders to the north with Venezuela, Guyana, Suriname, and French Guiana, an overseas department of France.

 Sharing a border with almost every single one of the South American countries gives Brazil a distinct strategic advantage.
 It facilitates trade, cultural exchanges, and cooperation on various fronts.